Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 This condition is fulfilled when the `Object` is used by pressing the *Use* button of the controller while being touched or grabbed.

 #### Interaction in VR
 To use an object in VR, trainees have to move one of their hands/controllers into the object (more precisely its collider) and press the trigger button.
-The trigger button can be changed by the template developer as described <a href="https://developers.innoactive.de/documentation/creator/latest/articles/xr/index.html" target="_blank">here</a>.
+The trigger button can be changed by the template developer as described [here](../xr/index.md).

 #### Interaction in Desktop Mode
-In order to use an object in desktop mode, it needs to be grabbed before (see [Grab Condition](https://developers.innoactive.de/documentation/creator/latest/articles/innoactive-creator/default-conditions.html#grab-object)).
+In order to use an object in desktop mode, it needs to be grabbed before (see [Grab Condition](#grab-object)).
 A grabbed object is displayed in miniature size inside an on-screen hand.
 Trainees click the button next to it, titled *use object*, to use the previously selected object.

 ### Application Example
 - The trainee picks up a drill and drills in screws.